DidrikF/dat510-assignment1/README.md

 Depending on the operating system you are using, the dependencies requried may or may not work out of the box.
 If you are having issues with any of the dependencies I recommend deleting the "node_modules" folder and running:
 `npm install`. this will reinstall all packages the project depends on.
+NPM is a package manager for Node, and is installed alongside it by default.

 Your shold now be ready to run the code.